 Book your stay in one of our Lazy R cabins, located just one mile from Rocky Mountain National Park and nestled amongst the mountain landscape.
 Soak in your personal hot tub and gaze up at the stars for a perfectly romantic evening.

 Find more Estes Park cabins and cottages with a private hot tub.

 For food and drinks

-Estes Park is home to many different restaurants, bars, breweries, wineries, and one distillery.
+Estes Park is home to many different restaurants, bars, breweries, and wineries.
 For visitors who seek to try the local cuisine and sample the latest brew, a weekend in Estes Park is just the place to do that!

 Visit the Twin Owl Steakhouse for a good steak, Smokin’ Dave’s BBQ for out-of-this-world BBQ, Notchtop Bakery and Café for a quick breakfast, Coffee on the Rocks for a morning coffee, and the Bird and Jim Restaurant for classic Colorado cuisine.

 For more on what to do in Estes Park this winter, read here.